 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $680 ($780 for 2022 departures).
+Private Room: Have your own room, subject to availability, for a supplemental cost.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 Travelers should feel comfortable walking three to five miles each day and remaining on their feet for long periods of time.
 Keep in mind that Lisbon is a bustling and crowded place!

-For flights in and out of Lisbon International Airport (LIS), we suggest you arrive anytime by 3 p.m. on Day 1 and depart anytime on Day 7.
-We're happy to arrange extra nights at the group’s hotel and provide suggestions for things to do and see in the city on your own.
+For flights in and out of Lisbon International Airport (LIS), we suggest you arrive by 3 p.m. on Day 1 (for the July trip) or 12:00 noon (for the October trip) and depart anytime on Day 7.

 Most dietary restrictions can be accommodated, though in most cases ingredients can’t be substituted or omitted from particular dishes.
 Note that the food experiences on this trip are unfortunately not very amenable to vegan, vegetarian, and kosher diets.
 If you have a particular food allergy or intolerance, please contact us to find out if this is the right trip for you.